 My primary research interest lies in using computational methods, algorithms, and tools to help researchers from other disciplines and non-academic partners understand and work with their data.
 Due to this I have built up a broad portfolio of skills, that allow me to pick the most appropriate method and tool for a given research problem.

 I received my PhD in 2011 for research undertaken at Cardiff University's School of Computer Science and Informatics for research into translating between natural language and computational representations of space.
-Since then I have worked at a range of institutions including The National Archives, the University of Sheffield, Edge Hill University, and the Martin-Luther-University of Halle-Wittenberg on a range of collaborative, interdisciplinary research projects, working both with other academics and external partners.
+Since then I have worked at a range of institutions including The National Archives, the University of Sheffield, Edge Hill University, the Martin-Luther-University of Halle-Wittenberg, and The Open University on a range of collaborative, interdisciplinary research projects, working both with other academics and external partners.